James Vega: In other media

 Jame's first series appearance is in Mass Effect Conviction, an 8-page mini-comic set after James' disastrous mission on Fehl Prime.
 While playing cards at bar on Omega station in the Terminus Systems, a broadcast regarding Commander Shepard's actions in Mass Effect 2: Arrival which led to the destruction of the Bahak System's mass relay, causing the deaths of over 300,000 batarian lives in the system.
-James react by tearing the screen off the wall and tells the bartender to pay for the damages with his winnings, but quickly gets into a fight with his batarian playmates who are enraged at Shepard's actions and takes umbrage at James.
+James reacts by tearing the screen off the wall and tells the bartender to pay for the damages with his winnings, but quickly gets into a fight with his batarian playmates who are enraged at Shepard's actions and take umbrage at James.
 James escapes from the bar and is later contacted by Admiral Anderson, who tells James to get over the incident on Fehl Prime, and reveals that he has assigned James to guard a brig and its sole prisoner, Commander Shepard.

 James appears as the protagonist of Issue #1 of the comic mini-series Mass Effect: Homeworlds, set a decade before the events of Mass Effect 3 where Vega is revealed to be the surname of James' maternal relatives.
 James joins the Systems Alliance Marines at Camp Pendleton after being motivated by his uncle, Emilio Vega.
 Upon returning home, his father Joshua Sanders asks him to pick up a package in San Diego.
 After obtaining the package, which are revealed to be the drug "red sand", James is forced to evade the police and returns home to his father, who attempts to blackmail James with information about his involvement and manipulate him into giving up on his military career.
 Emilio later finds and comforts James, persuading him to enlist with the Alliance regardless of his father's empty threats.

 James' time being stationed on the remote colony of Fehl Prime with Delta Squad, an Alliance special forces unit, is depicted in 2012's Mass Effect: Paragon Lost anime film.
-When the Collectors attack the colony to capture its population, James and his squad were determined to protect the local civilians, though most of his squad mates along with the resident population are killed along with most of his squad.
+When the Collectors attack the colony to capture its population, James and his squad were determined to protect the local civilians, though most of his squad mates along with the resident population are killed.
 The leadership vacuum left by team Captain Toni after he falls in battle is filled in by James, who has to make a choice between either saving the colony or the intel the squad had recovered that could potentially be used to defeat the Collectors.
 James chooses to secure the intel, to his later regret as depicted in Conviction and Mass Effect 3.

+There is an oblique reference found on a data terminal in Mass Effect: Andromeda, which mentions a human actor "Vega Bull Jr." and suggests he should be made an honorary Krogan; the allusion is to Prinze and his Bioware characters Vega and Iron Bull, both of whom are huge, Kroganesque men.